 What sets successful content leaders apart?
-Plenty of examples of how not to lead are on full display, from the FTX fiasco to the Twitter turmoil to global political leadership problems.
+Plenty of examples of how not to lead are on full display.
 We also see plenty of well-intended leadership advice on social media that is perhaps too trite or too general to be handy for content leaders.
 So, I’ve noodled on a more meaningful–and hopefully positive–answer for content leaders based on a combination of Content Science’s content operations research and my experience.
 I’m sharing my progress so far, as I think all of us who care about this question are continuously learning.

 Before we look at what makes successful content leaders different, let’s consider the exciting opportunity they face.